Sodabeh-Taherpanah/react-tips-example/interview_javascript.md

 }

 obj1.valueOfThis(); // Will return the object obj1
-obj2.valueOfThis(); // Will return window/global object , there is no binding of this keyword.
+obj2.valueOfThis(); // Will return window/global object, there is no binding of this keyword.
 This keyword inside an arrow function does not refer to the object calling it.
 It rather inherits its value from the parent scope which is the window object in this case.
 Therefore, in the code above, obj2.valueOfThis() returns the window object.

 **protoType**